 Wednesday evenings @ 7:00 pm.
 2013 January 15, February 19, March 19, April 16, May 21, June 18, July 16, August 20, September 17, October 15 and November 19.

 This program assists parents in the religious and moral training of their pre-school children.
 As part of the pre-baptismal class or at the baptism itself, free educational materials are given to the parents by a Visitor.
 Visitors meet twice yearly for updating, mutual support, liturgy, sharing and a Day of Reflection.
 The Bishop offers his encouragement and thanksgiving for this valuable ministry in the Diocese of Buffalo. - click here for Bishop Committee Visitor's Programs Brochure.

-- Bishop's Committee Visitors Annual Meeting and Luncheon with Bishop Richard J. Malone, Tuesday October 1, 2013 at St. Philip the Apostle, 950 Losson Road, Cheektowaga, NY 14227.
+- Bishop's Committee Visitors Annual Meeting and Luncheon with Bishop Richard J. Malone, October 7, 2014 at St. Philip the Apostle, 950 Losson Road, Cheektowaga, NY 14227.
 Time - 9 am to 2:00 pm.
-For more information and reservations call your Office of Family Life Ministries at 716 847-2210. click here for Invitation to Bishops Luncheon
+For more information and reservations call your Office of Family Life Ministries at 716 847-2210. click here for BCVP Invitation to Bishops Luncheon

 CATHOLIC WOMEN'S DISCUSSION PROGRAM (CWDP) Formerly known as the Bishop's Committee Discussion Program.